 Political pressure from the National Gay Task Force, the American Psychiatric Association changes the diagnosis of homosexuality from a disease to a ‘condition’.

-1976 Tennis Ace Reneé Richards is ‘outed’ and barred from the competition when she attempts to enter a women’s’ tennis tournament.
-Her subsequent legal battle establishes that transsexuals are legal, accepted in their new identity after sex reassignment in the US.
+Tennis ace Reneé Richards is outed and barred from the competition when she attempts to enter a women’s tennis tournament.
+Her subsequent legal battle establishes that transsexuals are legally accepted in their new identity after reassignment, in the US.